 Congratulations, you’ve now officially graduated from the point of being a First-Time Buyer in Derby, all the way to being a full fledged First-Time Homeowner in Derby!
 You can hopefully now rest assured that any of the previous anxieties and concerns that were bothering you before, are now in the rear view mirror.
 We sincerely hope you are happy with your new home and ready to begin your new life and bright future.

 All that is left for you to do is go get your keys and begin the process of moving in all your belongings!
 From the bottom of our heart, we hope you received a fast & friendly Mortgage Advice service in Derby and enjoyed speaking to our team throughout your journey to becoming a homeowner.
 If you have chosen a fixed rate mortgage, at the end of your term, we will Get in Touch once more to help out with your Remortgage or any other future property plans.

-Whilst you’re looking at properties and wanting to make an offer, you need to remember that other applicants will be searching the market simultaneously, which makes it so as you need to put yourself ahead of the game.
-It would help if you made it to give yourself the best chances of getting your offer accepted.
+When you’re looking at properties and are looking to make an offer, you need to keep in mind that other applicants will be scouring the market as well.
+This means you need to put yourself in a better position than them to have a better chance of getting your offer accepted.

-If your second offer goes on to get rejected, sometimes it just means you will get left with the sole option of paying the original asking price, which happens mostly if the property is relatively new to the market.
-In some cases, you have to walk away and find somewhere else.
+Your second offer may get rejected too which sometimes means that you will left with the only option of paying the original asking price, which is the case if the property is quite new to the market.
+Sometimes, it can mean that you have to walk away and find somewhere else.

 If they are getting sold lower than you expected, some houses can sometimes be down to such reasons as being repossessed, sold to a sitting tenant at a discounted price or it was an inter-family sale.